 Acing Your Homework: How to Prepare for the Upcoming Career Fair

 Whether you are a current student or alumni, there is important homework to be done in order to ace a career fair.
-The following strategies are intended to help you show up feeling more prepared and be more memorable to potential employers.
+The following strategies are intended to help you show up feeling more prepared and to make a more memorable and positive impression to potential employers.

 1. Strategize the order of your employers.

 The first step is to research the participating employers that will be attending the career fair.
+You can find a list of registered employers on Handshake.
 Make a comprehensive list of all the ones you would like to meet and learn more about.
 Most importantly, break down these employers into three groups:

 • Group A: High Pressure